tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-sysmodel_002_draft.md

 #### Accuracy

-The [previous system model][v1] included a second clock-related parameter, `ACCURACY`, that relates the values read by processes from their synchronized clocks with the real time.
+The [original specification][v1] included a second clock-related parameter, `ACCURACY`, that relates the values read by processes from their synchronized clocks with real time:

-This parameter was removed in this version for two reasons:

-- Clock accuracy is hard, if possible at all, to assess in distributed systems
-- The adoption of an `ACCURACY` parameter renders the `PRECISION` parameter redundant: if the accuracy of processes clocks is bound by `ACCURACY`, then the clocks precision must be bound by `2 * ACCURACY`.
+- If `p` is a process is equipped with a synchronized clock, then at real time `t` it reads from its clock time `C_p(t)` with `|C_p(t) - t| < ACCURACY`

-The adoption of an `ACCURACY` was intended to formalize the relation between a block time and the real time.
+The adoption of `ACCURACY` as the upper bound on the difference between clock readings and real time, however, renders the `PRECISION` parameter redundant.
-We observe, however, that clients will compare the block time to their local time, or to the time they retrieve from a trusted source of time, not to a physical clock.
-The restriction imposed by the `PRECISION` parameter can then be used, indirectly, to bound the difference block times and real time.
+In fact, if we assume that clocks readings are at most `ACCURACY` from real time, we would therefore be assuming that they cannot be more than `2 * ACCURACY` apart from each other, thus establishing a worst-case upper bound for `PRECISION`.

+The approach we take is to assume that processes clocks are periodically synchronized with an external source of time, thus improving their accuracy.
+This allows us to adopt a relaxed version of the above `ACCURACY` definition:

+##### **[PBTS-CLOCK-FAIR.0]**

+- At real time `t` there is at least one correct process `p` which clock marks `C_p(t)` with `|C_p(t) - t| < ACCURACY`

+Then, through [PBTS-CLOCK-PRECISION] we can extend this relation of clock times with real time to every correct process, which will have a clock with accuracy bound by `ACCURACY + PRECISION`.
+But, for the sake of simpler specification we can assume that the `PRECISION`, which is a worst-case parameter that applies to all correct processes, includes the best `ACCURACY` achieved by any of them.

 ### Message Delays